codeoverflow-org/nodecg-io-docs/docs/getting_started/install.md

 nodecg-io will always be installed into a `nodecg-io/` directory inside your nodecg installation so that your bundles and all bundles from nodecg-io are separated.
 The cli will add this path to the loaded bundles in your nodecg configuration automatically, you don't need to worry about it.

 If you want to every change your nodecg-io installation to add/remove a service or change the version, you can always re-run `nodecg-io install`.
 If a nodecg-io installation is found its options will be preselected in the prompt.
+Re-running `nodecg-io install` will also update all packages to the latest patch version, if you have a production installation, and pull the repository and rebuild, if you have a development installation.

 ## Start nodecg